 ABC WEST COAST

 A Streamline Moderne building (1533-41 N Vine St) built in 1937 went on the become the West Coast home of the American Broadcasting Company (ABC).
 In the 1970s it became the TAV Celebrity Theatre.
-A fire in 1996 left the building gutted and vacant and for years afterward the block was a surprisingly blighted.
+A fire in 1996 left the building gutted and vacant and for years afterward the block was surprisingly blighted.
 In 2005 the façade was incorporated into the Sunset+Vine mixed-use complex, complete with a Schwab’s sign designed to conjure up nostalgia for the famed Schwab’s Pharmacy — although that drugstore was located 3.5 kilometers west.

 CHASE BANK, HOLLYWOOD (HOME SAVINGS AND LOAN)